margkam/the-dismal-science/process.md

 It was also interesting to note in the Indicators Chart that unemployment in the United States has not ticked up to match the yield curve inversion, as it typically has before past recessions.
 This gives a somewhat mixed view of the current US economy.

+We were thrilled to see just how many free trade agreements there are in the world!
+And disappointed and shocked to see how few the United States has.
+At first we thought it was a mistake in the data or a bug in the vis.
+However, further research showed that the data and vis are accurate.
+The US government proudly announces that it has 14 FTA's with 20 countries (https://www.export.gov/article?id=U-S-Free-Trade-Agreements--Introduction).

 ### How Well the Visualization Works
 The Visualization is very effective in sparking interest in the data, highlighting some concerning economics trends in the United States, and in allowing some exploration of free-trade data.
 In particular, the following parts of the visualization were very effective:
 * The pop-out effect of countries experiencing negative GDP Growth rate was very effective in drawing the user's attention to interesting parts of the GDP Growth data